Discover Spinalonga’s rich history, explore Agios Nikolaos Lagoon, and savor authentic Greek street food on this full-day guided tour.

 - Spinalonga Island Entrance Fee : 20,00€ per person.

 Known as the “Island of the Living Dead,” Spinalonga is situated in the natural harbor of Elounda, within the Lassithi prefecture of Crete.
-Although it is a small, barren island covering 85 acres, it boasts a rich history and holds a special place in the hearts of the Greek people, maintaining its charm despite its somber past.
+Although it is a small, barren island covering 85 acres, it boasts a rich history and holds a special place in the hearts of the Greek people, maintaining its beauty despite its somber past.

 After departing…

 Known as the “Island of the Living Dead,” Spinalonga is situated in the natural harbor of Elounda, within the Lassithi prefecture of Crete.
-Although it is a small, barren island covering 85 acres, it boasts a rich history and holds a special place in the hearts of the Greek people, maintaining its charm despite its somber past.
+Although it is a small, barren island covering 85 acres, it boasts a rich history and holds a special place in the hearts of the Greek people, maintaining its beauty despite its somber past.

 After departing Spinalonga Island, lunch will be collected from a local restaurant in Elounda, and the remaining time can be spent exploring or relaxing on the beach.